Kickle/Docs/Docs/admin-guide/Connecting and setting Kickle.md

 ![firstconfig] (/img/1stConfig4.png)

 Here, you must fill out Skype authentication.
-Skype default setting is Office 365, but if you need to configure it with an account of on-premise, be sure to uncheck **SKYPE is Office 365**.
+Skype default setting is Office 365, but if you need to configure it with an on-prem account, be sure to uncheck **SKYPE is Office 365**.

 !!!
 Information
     Press the **Test** icon to process test connections.
-If the test fails, we advise you to check the authentication account whether it has been activated or not and we also suggest that to allow internet connection.
+If the test fails, we advise you to check the authentication account whether it has been activated or not and we also suggest that to check network connection.

     Once you have **OK connection**, press the next button to continue.
 ![firstconfig] (/img/1stConfig5.png)